-The 35th annual Blue Cross Broad Street Run returns to Philadelphia Sunday, May 4, 2014 at 8:30 a.m. and SEPTA will offer every registered competitor a free ride on the Broad Street Line (see details below) to the starting line at Broad Street and West Fisher Avenue, located between Olney Transportation Center and Logan Stations.
+The 37th Annual Blue Cross Broad Street Run kicks off Sunday, May 1 at 8:00 a.m. and SEPTA will offer every registered competitor a free ride on the Broad Street Line (see details below) to the starting line at Central High School Athletic Field, located between Olney Transportation Center and Logan Stations.

 The 10-mile course travels southbound on Broad Street and ends at the Philadelphia Navy Yard in South Philadelphia.

 Below, customers can find service information, detour information on SEPTA Bus Routes, and helpful links and tips for race day.

 Please make sure to check this page regularly for new or additional information.

 Participants in the Blue Cross Broad Street Run may ride the Broad Street Line to the starting line until 9:00 a.m. for free the day of the race, Sunday, May 1, 2016.

 Participants must display their official competitor's race bib number to a SEPTA cashier to gain entry.

 Twelve Express Broad Street Line Trains will be added to the service schedule Sunday, May 1 prior to the race with stops at Olney Transportation Center and Fern Rock Transportation Center.

 The Blue Cross Broad Street Run has several popular places for spectators to view the race, which can be reached via the Broad Street Line